Laos: Human rights

-Human rights violations remain a significant concern in Laos.
-In The Economist's Democracy Index 2016 Laos was classified as an "authoritarian regime", ranking lowest of the nine ASEAN nations included in the study.
-Prominent civil society advocates, human rights defenders, political and religious dissidents, and Hmong refugees have disappeared at the hands of Lao military and security forces.
+Civil society advocates, human rights defenders, political and religious dissidents, and Hmong refugees have disappeared at the hands of Lao military and security forces.

-Ostensibly, the Constitution of Laos that was promulgated in 1991 and amended in 2003 contains most key safeguards for human rights.
+Ostensibly, the Constitution of Laos that was promulgated in 1991 and amended in 2003 contains safeguards for human rights.
 For example, Article 8 makes it clear that Laos is a multinational state and is committed to equality between ethnic groups.
-The constitution also contains provisions for gender equality, freedom of religion, freedom of speech, and freedom of press and assembly.
+The constitution contains provisions for gender equality, freedom of religion, freedom of speech, and freedom of press and assembly.
 On 25 September 2009, Laos ratified the International Covenant on Civil and Political Rights, nine years after signing the treaty.
-The stated policy objectives of both the Lao government and international donors remain focused upon achieving sustainable economic growth and poverty reduction.
+The stated policy objectives of the Lao government and international donors remain focused upon achieving sustainable economic growth and poverty reduction.

-However, the government of Laos frequently breaches its own constitution and the rule of law, since the judiciary and judges are appointed by the ruling communist party.
-According to independent non-profit/non-governmental organisations (NGOs) such as Amnesty International, Human Rights Watch, and Civil Rights Defenders, along with the US State Department, serious human rights violations such as arbitrary detentions, disappearances, free speech restrictions, prison abuses and other violations are an ongoing problem.
-Amnesty International raised concerns about the ratification record of the Lao government on human rights standards and its lack of co-operation with the UN human rights mechanisms and legislative measures—both impact negatively upon human rights.
-The organisation also raised concerns in relation to freedom of expression, poor prison conditions, restrictions on freedom of religions, protection of refugees and asylum-seekers, and the death penalty.